-When 18-year-old Harry Martingale heard the strange noise, it sounded almost like a horn in the distance.
+When 18-year-old Harry Martindale heard the strange noise, it sounded almost like a horn in the distance.

 Probably someone outside, he thought.
 The apprentice plumber shrugged and returned to work on the new central heating system, tucked away in the old cellar of the Treasurer’s House in York, Northern England.